spencer-shadley/completed-class/13-mvc/2-thursday/activities/08-Wishes/README.md

   - Render all of the wishes from the wishes table when the `'/'` get route is hit.
 Additionally show the form that the user can use to create a new wish.
 The form will POST to the `'/'` route.

   - The `'/'` post route will insert the wish from the form into the wishes table and will redirect the user back to the `'/'` get route.

+# Bonus

+- Debug in VS Code

+  - Enable Auto Attach: Settings > search "node debug" > Enable "Node:Auto Attach"
+  - Set a breakpoint in VS Code (set a breakpoint in the gutter - next to the line number)
+  - Run `node --inspect server`
+  - Perform some action such that the breakpoint will be hit